 Making cranberry sauce from scratch is so quick and easy.
 You add all the ingredients to a small pot, turn on the heat, bring it to a simmer and simmer gently for 10 mins.
 Stir it often.

 The last thing you do is remove the cranberries from the heat and let them cool down a bit, then add a tablespoon or two more of the bourbon.

-The extra bourbon is optional, but it blends all in the cranberry sauce while it cooks and it tastes really nice so adding a touch more at the end when the sauce has cooled slightly just enhances the bourbon flavor nicely.
+The extra bourbon is optional, but it blends all in the sauce while it cooks and it tastes really nice so adding a touch more at the end when the sauce has cooled slightly just enhances the bourbon flavor nicely.

 Frequently Asked Questions When Making Homemade Cranberry Sauce: